g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 How did they make the best RPG ever?
 Well, spending 18 years on it must've helped.
 Returning to the opening Reynolds line, I also want to say that their post-marxism is a long difficult ladder which let them into virgin areas of game narrative and of course provided a rich layer of historical tragedy over everything else in the game.
 The truth or usefulness of theory isn't the main thing when you're making art.
 This is the _latent_ function of critical theory: making people make interesting art, by removing certain preconceptions and instilling new ones.
 So, an elevating false framework.

-That the game is also actually existentialist and an amazing portrait of multi-agent mind and a work of science fiction which justifies <a href="{{slip}}">an obtuse synonym</a> and bedecked in Lucian Freud visuals and shimmery post-rock ambience is just icing.
+That the game is also actually existentialist and an amazing portrait of multi-agent mind and <a href="{{greek}}">a Greek tragedy</a> and a work of science fiction which justifies <a href="{{slip}}">an obtuse synonym</a> and bedecked in Lucian Freud visuals and shimmery post-rock ambience is just icing.

 <br>